 All of our dining locations feature eco-friendly takeout containers for all food items, including soup.
 In conjunction with the university's mission to eliminate waste, we encourage customers to dine in, but we do offer eco-friendly takeout containers in different sizes.

-We now offer Paper Straws at the DUC Food Court location to help eliminate waste.
+We now offer 100% compostable Eco-Friendly Straws at the DUC Food Court location to help eliminate waste.
 A movement that has grown across the country, we at DeSales Dining join in on those efforts to help the nationwide effort eliminate waste of plastic and help the environment by encouraging the use of paper straws, which are proven to be a better option.

 Farmer's Markets bring the idea of local home for many of us.
 That is why we work closely with our local suppliers to feature locally grown products at campus Farmer's Markets.
 Last year we held 2 farmer’s markets featuring many local farmers, growers and suppliers.